Compare public liability quotes

 If you employ other people, then by law you’ll need to get employers’ liability insurance – even if you only employ one person and they work part time.
 The possible exceptions are:

+The cover should be for at least £5 million.
+You risk being fined £2,500 for every day you don't have employers’ liability insurance.
 If you use ladders while painting and decorating, it might be worth bearing in mind that 18% of all non-fatal work-related injuries in the UK involved falling from a height.
 So make sure your insurance is up to scratch – as well as your ladder!